mschoeffel/MyDMS/README.md

 Note: If you want a demo database you can use the `mydbs_db_demo_setup.sql` to set up the database with some example data for the application. (the login there sill keeps the same)

 Or, if you want to keep it really simple as demo just use the `h2_application.properties` and `h2_data.sql` and remove the "h2_" and replace the existing `application.properties`.
 With this new configuration the WebApp will use a H2 database instead of th MySQL and will already have some demo data.\
-NOTE: H2 is not persistent so if you shut down or restart the WebApp all the data wil be resettet.
+NOTE: H2 is not persistent so if you shut down or restart the WebApp all the data wil be resettet.\

+**Important:** If you use the demo database: All the physical files are not included so you will get an error if you try to download a file from the demo dataset.
+But you can add documents by your own in the demo with physical files and the download them from the system.

 &copy; mschoeffel